cnuland/hello-chris-llm-d/blog/kv-cache-aware-routing.md

 ## The Solution: KV-Cache-Aware Routing

-llm-d enables **state-aware request scheduling** by introducing a few key components:
+llm-d enables **state-aware request scheduling** by introducing the **KV-Cache Indexer**, a high-performance system that maintains a global, near-real-time view of KV-Cache block locality across a fleet of vLLM pods.
+The key components include:

-- An **EPP (External Processing Pod)** that acts as an intelligent router
-- A **Redis-based cache indexer** that tracks what each pod has cached
+- A **KV-Cache Indexer** that orchestrates intelligent scoring of pods based on cached blocks
-- A **NIXL side-channel** between pods to transfer KV data when needed
-- **Configurable routing scorers** that balance reuse and load
+- A **ZMQ-based event system** that processes cache events from vLLM pods in real-time
+- An **in-memory index** that maps KV-block hashes to pod locations using two-level LRU caching
+- A **tokenization subsystem** with async processing and prefix caching for performance
+- A **scoring algorithm** that uses longest consecutive prefix matching to rank pods

-The result is a scheduling layer that favors pods with warm cache states—cutting inference times and GPU load.
+The result is a scheduling layer that finds the pod with the longest sequence of relevant KV-blocks already cached—dramatically reducing inference times and GPU load.

 ![KV-Cache-Aware Routing Architecture](images/llm-d.jpg)
 *Complete KV-cache-aware routing architecture showing the flow from client requests through EPP intelligent routing to decode/prefill pods with Redis coordination*